Alga-weyni/alga-app/LEMLEM_V3_TESTING_GUIDE.md

 ---

 ### **Category 7: Voice Command Tests** 🎤
+**NOTE**: Voice commands require **MANUAL ACTIVATION** - Lemlem does NOT listen automatically.

-#### Test 7.1: English Voice Query
+#### Test 7.1: English Voice Query (Manual Activation)
 **Steps**:
-1. Click microphone icon
+1. **Click the 🎤 microphone icon** to start listening (manual trigger required)
+2. Wait for red "Listening...
+Speak now" alert to appear
-2. Speak clearly: "Show today's top agents"
+3. Speak clearly: "Show today's top agents"
-3. Wait for transcription and response
+4. Query executes automatically after voice recognition

 **What to Check**:
+- Did the tooltip "Click to start voice input" appear on hover?
+- Did the red alert confirm listening is active?
 - Was your voice accurately recognized?
-- Did the query execute automatically?
+- Did you need to manually click the mic (not auto-ready)?

-#### Test 7.2: Amharic Voice Query
+#### Test 7.2: Amharic Voice Query (Manual Activation)
 **Steps**:
-1. Switch language to Amharic (አማርኛ)
+1. Switch language to Amharic (🇪🇹 አማርኛ) using language toggle
-2. Click microphone icon
+2. **Click the 🎤 microphone icon** to manually activate listening
+3. Wait for red "Listening...
+Speak now" alert
-3. Speak: "የዛሬ ምርጥ ወኪሎች ያሳዩ" (Show today's top agents)
+4. Speak: "የዛሬ ምርጥ ወኪሎች ያሳዩ" (Show today's top agents)

 **What to Check**:
+- Was manual activation required (not auto-listening)?
-- Was Amharic recognized?
+- Was Amharic recognized correctly?
-- Was query translated correctly?
+- Did the query execute after voice input?

 ---